 Mixing is the most crucial part of creating your music to a whole new level.
-You might have a bad recording, but you can turn it into a beautiful one with proper mixing.
+You might have a bad recording, but you can turn it into a beautiful one with proper mix by following few mixing tips.

 Mixing music requires technical knowledge about audio signal flow, using DAW (Digital Audio Workstation) software and signal processors.
 At the same time, artistic ability and creativity will determine what tool to use when and where.